aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

 Indicates whether the PivotTable report is automatically formatted.
-Checkbox "autoformat table " which is in pivottable option for Excel 2003 Checkbox "autofit column width on update" which is in pivot table Options :Layout Format for Excel 2007
+Checkbox "autoformat table " which is in pivottable option for Excel 2003

 **Returns:**
 boolean